 Above: Mesh Architectures built this loft bath out of fiberglass and aluminum Panelite that’s lit from below and above, creating a light-box effect in an otherwise dark space—and only elements close to the panels are visible on the outside.
-Go to the Architect Is In for a full tour.
+Go to the Architect Is In: Romancing the Loft with Mesh Architectures for a full tour.
 Photograph by Frank Oudeman.

 1. Customizable Laminate